kamataak/bspam/README.md

 Testlet_run$hyper.param
 ```

-The estimated model paramters can be extracted by:
+Task- and sentence-level parameters can be extracted by:

 ``` r
 Testlet_run$task.param
 ```

+#### Testlet Scoring

 The scoring by the MAP can be done for this data set by: